 This lecture will cover how to handle, prepare and store odor and will answer some common questions people have.
-One thing I like about Nosework is that you don't have a lot of equipment (or large equipment!).
-But you do have to properly handle and store your oils.
+One thing I like about Nosework is that you don't need to have a lot of equipment (or large equipment!) to start.
+Eventually you will find you've become a collector of many boxes and containers!
+What you do have to be mindful of is how to properly handle and store your oils.